daranzolin/OLDdaranzolin.github.io/_posts/2017-10-01-tidyverse-i.markdown

 ---

 I am a tidyverse enthusiast.
-The proof is in the pudding: of my six packages on GitHub, only one DESCRIPTION contains a non-tidyverse package (`rcicero`, `jsonlite`).
+The proof is in the pudding: of my six packages on GitHub, only one DESCRIPTION contains a non-tidyverse package (`rcicero`, `tidyjson`).
 I once contemplated rewriting these packages sans the tidyverse--for science, learning, growth, bragging rights, and character building--but I broke into a cold sweat once I typed `plot`.
 Admittedly, my reliance on the tidyverse might be considered a crutch.
 Do I *really* know R, or just the conventions of a popular subset?
 A different question for a different time.